 Sorry Marilyn, but as it turns out, diamonds are not always a girl's best friend.
-Well, they're at least not according to millennials, anyway...
-Over the past couple of years, it appears that to-be-wed millennials have been ditching the standard crystal-clear diamond stone as of late and opting for engagement rings in a rainbow of hues.
-Emeralds, rubies, sapphires, and opals are officially trending among this youthful crowd and the #engagementringselfies flooding our Instagram feeds.
+Well, at least not according to millennials, anyway...
+Over the past couple of years, it appears that to-be-wed millennials have been ditching the standard crystal-clear diamond stone and opting for colored stone engagement rings in a rainbow of hues.
+Emeralds, rubies, sapphires, and opals have been trending among this youthful crowd and the #engagementringselfies flooding our Instagram feeds.
 Here's why we're seeing more and more colored stone engagement rings popping up in proposals.

-For a myriad of financial, ethical, and stylistic reasons, diamonds are definitely tarnishing in the eyes of millennials.
+For a myriad of financial, ethical, and stylistic reasons, millennials are exploring ring options that go beyond the traditional diamond.
 Instead of shelling out for a hefty diamond with a carat count that could rival Hailey Baldwin's super-sized sparkler, millennial couples are opting to put that cash toward a house, having children, or an epic honeymoon.
 As The Telegraph reported last year, instead of spending two-to-three months salary on a ring—which has long been considered the norm—couples are spending just an average of £573 (about $700) on engagement rings in the U.K., which makes less expensive, colored stones an excellent option.

 "The great thing about colored stones is that you can buy something really fabulous-looking and most people will have no idea how much it cost," explained jewelry expert Joanna Hardy to the British daily.
 "This is a big selling point for people who perhaps don't have as much to spend on a ring and don't want others to know exactly what they've spent on it."

 And with many millennials pushing for ethical shopping options, there's been a move away from the traditional clear stone (anyone remember Blood Diamond?) in favor of more ethically-sourced gems.
 For example, designer Chopard offers "traceable" emeralds especially for eco-conscious consumers, according to The Telegraph.